lancedang64/lancedang64/README.md

 - 👋 Hi, I’m Lance
 - 👀 I’m interested in software developement with a focus on web/mobile applications
-- 🌱 I’m currently coding with <strong>JavaScript, TypeScript, React, CSS, HTML, Redux, Redux Saga, Typestyle, Storybook </strong>
+- 🌱 I’m currently coding with <strong>JavaScript, TypeScript, React, CSS, HTML, Redux, Redux Saga, Typestyle, Storybook, Jest, Enzyme</strong>
 - 💻 I'm working at Pointsbet
 - 📫 You can reach me at lancedang64@gmail.com or at https://www.linkedin.com/in/lance-dang-174266149/